PortalToBlockchainOrganization/CryptoCount/README.md

 # CryptoCount

-Open Source Under MIT License.
+Free and Open Source Under Apache 2.0.

 CryptoCount 0.2.3.1 tracks and mocks up realizations of native Tezos DeFi block rewards with income metrics for tax reporting and asset management.